micheledexter/Demos/6Week/notes.md

 - [What are circular relationships?
 How can we fix them?](#what-are-circular-relationships-how-can-we-fix-them)

 #### What is a proxy?
 Why do I want them?
 What are some problems?
+- A proxy is basically a placeholder for data from the database, like a Promise in JavaScript
+- By using proxies, we minimize the cost of our connection to the database, and increase the speed of our web app overall
+- The problem is that as a placeholder, it doesn't have any kind of actual data bound to it, so in order to resolve a proxy, we still need to query the database if we find that we need that data later on

 #### What is lazy initialization?
 Why do I want it?
 What are some problems?
+- Lazy initialization relies on proxies, and allows us to only get some of the data we need, and any nested data is replaced with proxies, which has the problems outlined above

 #### What is the difference between lazy and eager fetching?
+- Eager fetching goes as deep into nested fields as it can, which can result in problems of its own

 #### What are circular relationships?
 How can we fix them?
+- With eager fetching, we can get into circular relationships, where one object references another, which down the line has a nested object that was the original object, causing the whole fetching process to circle back around
+  - To fix this, we create a filter and reference it in our web configuration file

 ### Caching
 - [What are the states of an object in Hibernate?](#what-are-the-states-of-an-object-in-hibernate)